Berselli/OOP-II/README.md

 List 6:

     - Number 1 sometime in the future
-    - Number 2 sometime in the future
+    - Number 2 needs improvement